 Java 8 ODBC support

-The Oracle® release of Java 8 was a huge one for the popular software vendor; the upgrade provides a fundamental change to the Java programming model and has resulted in the evolution of the JVM, Java language, a new Date-Time API and libraries.
+The Oracle release of Java 8 was a huge one for the popular software vendor; the upgrade provides a fundamental change to the Java programming model and has resulted in the evolution of the JVM and Java language, a new Date-Time API, and libraries.

 A new JavaScript engine, Nashorn, is also included in JDK 8.

-BUT they have now removed the JDBC-ODBC Bridge functionality.
-Long before Oracle® owned Java, Sun Microsystems ensured that they had this functionality (in first appeared in Java 1.2 back in 1998).
+But they have now removed the JDBC-ODBC Bridge.
+Long before Oracle owned Java, Sun Microsystems ensured that they had this bridge (it first appeared in Java 1.2 back in 1998).

-Obviously the ideal solution for Java is one of an environment of "pure Java" for them this means no native code and no platform dependent features, but database vendors haven't rushed to develop Java interfaces into their solutions.
+Obviously, the ideal solution for Java is "pure Java" one, which means no native code and no platform dependent features, but database vendors haven't rushed to develop Java interfaces into their solutions.

-With this in mind, after the Oracle® acquisition of Sun, the JDBC-ODBC Bridge functionality was retained.
-This was always a short-term approach by Oracle® as they deemed their JDBC-ODBC Bridge to be 'transitional solution' and it was never supported; in fact it was only provided with select JDK bundles (it wasn't included with the JRE), and the Oracle® Bridge only ever provided a limited support for JDBC 2.0.
+With this in mind, after the Oracle acquisition of Sun, the JDBC-ODBC Bridge functionality was retained.
+This was always a short-term approach by Oracle as they deemed their JDBC-ODBC Bridge to be "transitional solution" and it was never supported; in fact, it was only provided with select JDK bundles (it wasn't included with the JRE), and the JDBC-ODBC Bridge only ever provided limited support for JDBC 2.0.

 We invite you to download and test our JDBC-ODBC Bridge so you can ensure that it works within your current environment and that you can continue to use your ODBC database and applications with your current installed version of Java and all future upgrades.